voltraco/dml/README.md

 ### `Object` validate(`Object` object[, `Boolean` sanitize])
-The `validator` function only cares about property paths that are specified in the model, that way you can be libeal with data and strict about specific details.
+The `validator` function only cares about property paths that are specified in the model, that way you can be liberal with data and strict about specific details.
 You can also pass a bool as the second parameter which will remove any properties that have not been specified in the model.